WorkLink: Origin Groups – What Authors and Admins Need to Know

 What is an Origin Group?

 An Origin Group is automatically assigned to content when it is created.
-It reflects the group the author belonged to at the time of creation.
+It reflects the Origin Group the author belonged to at the time of project creation.

 The Origin Group is primarily used to manage: